julianperrott/WowClassicGrindBot/README.md

         dotnet run
         pause

 3. Execute the run.bat.
-This will start the bot and Chrome.
+This will start the bot and Chrome, Wow must be already running.

-    a.
 If you get "Unable to find the Wow process is it running ?" in the console window then it can't find wow.exe.

-4. You should see the 'Addon configuration' screen.
+4. You should see the 'Addon configuration' screen (See screenshot below).

-5. We need to read the position of the pixel and to do this we need to put the addon into configuration mode by typing /dc.
-Follow the instructions on the configuration page.
+5. The bot needs to record the position of the blocks of colour and to do this we need to put the addon into configuration mode by typing /dc.
+Follow the instructions on the configuration page and Save the configuration.

-6. Restart the bot and it should not start up and show the dashboard page.
+6. Restart the bot and when it starts it should show the dashboard page.

 ![AddonConfig](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/AddonConfig.png)

 ## 5. Configure the Wow Client - Interface Options

+We need to make sure that certain interface options are set.
+The most important are Click to move and screen flashing on low health.
+See the list below.

 ### Interface Options